micmejia/bible-dump/NKJV/Proverbs/Prov 19.md

 Laziness casts _one_ into a deep sleep, And an idle person will suffer hunger.

 ###### 16
-He who keeps the commandment keeps his soul, _But_ he who [^d]is careless of his ways will die.
+He who keeps the commandment keeps his soul, _But_ he who is careless of his ways will die.

 ###### 17
 He who has pity on the poor lends to the Lord, And He will pay back what he has given.

 ###### 18
-Chasten your son while there is hope, And do not set your heart [^e]on his destruction.
+Chasten your son while there is hope, And do not set your heart on his destruction.

 ###### 19
 _A man of_ great wrath will suffer punishment; For if you rescue _him,_ you will have to do it again.